 There are hostels, pharmacies, and car rentals in town but this isn’t a place filled with modern conveniences.
 That charm, however, makes it one of the best places to live in Costa Rica.

-Traveling to Santa Teresa is a bit of a trek (4 hours from Liberia Airport), and because of this, there is a much smaller expat population so knowing Spanish is very helpful.
-Despite its remoteness, it has many international tourists wanting to see what the hype is about.
+Travelling to Santa Teresa is a bit of a trek (4 hours from Liberia Airport), and because of this, there is a much smaller expat population so knowing Spanish is very helpful.
+Despite its remoteness, many international tourists want to see what the hype is about.
 If you have your own wheels, you can hop over to Mal País for a quieter village away from tourists.

 READ NEXT: Things to do in Santa Teresa